Esther2524/StudySphere/README.md

 ### Installation and Running
 To get StudySphere up and running on your system, follow these steps:

 **1. Clone the repository.**

 Use Git to clone the StudySphere's repository to your machine.
 ```
 git clone https://github.com/Esther2524/StudySphere.git
 ```
 **2. Install dependencies:**

 Navigate to the cloned repository's directory and install the required dependencies.
-Navigate to the cloned repository's directory and install the required dependencies.
 ```
 npm install
 ```
 **3. Run the app:**

 Once the dependencies are installed, you can start the app using Expo CLI.
 ```
 npx expo start